-White House Repeat Fence Jumper Marci Wahl Army Missile Specialist, Trump Fan
+Marci Wahl, Repeat Fence Jumper Says She Will Keep Trying

 — The Hill (@thehill) March 26, 2017

-Marci Anderson Wahl, 38, is a native of Everett, Washington was arrested a third time trying to break into the Treasury Building, says CNN.
+Marci Anderson Wahl, 38, is a native of Everett, Washington and was arrested a third time trying to break into the Treasury Building, says CNN.
 Reportedly, before these three incidents, Marci Wahl had never been arrested.
 Wahl has not received a stay away order, but seems undeterred.
 The second time Wahl was arrested on the White House grounds, Marci Wahl was found in possession of a map of the White House, which includes the residence.

 Do you think that Marci Wahl will continue to climb the White House fence?
 Do you think mental health problems are at play with this former Army soldier?